Seeking a Friend for the End of the World: Reception

-Peter Debruge of Variety magazine wrote: "The end of the world can't come fast enough in Seeking a Friend for the End of the World, a disastrously dull take on the disaster-movie formula."
+Peter Debruge of Variety wrote: "The end of the world can't come fast enough in Seeking a Friend for the End of the World, a disastrously dull take on the disaster-movie formula."

 The film performed poorly on its opening weekend, earning only $3 million, but managed to debut at Number 4 on the UK Box Office for the week ending July 15, 2012.
 The film earned a worldwide total of $9.6 million against a production budget of $10 million.

 Home media

 Seeking a Friend for the End of the World was released on DVD and Blu-ray Disc and made available for digital streaming in the United States on October 23, 2012.

 Music

 Soundtrack

-The soundtrack was released June 19, 2012.
+The soundtrack was released on June 19, 2012.